 Bryan Thompson, CEO Abu Dhabi Airports, delivered the welcome from the host.
-He explained that this is the Year of Tolerance in the UAE, which is home to 100+ nationalities, tying into aviation and connectivity greatly.
+He explained that 2019 was the Year of Tolerance in the UAE, which is home to 100+ nationalities, a theme bringing aviation and connectivity to the fore.

 Olivier Maillard, E-Fan X Program Director, Airbus, gave a keynote address in which he explained the ambition to deliver the first electric hybrid propulsion.

 In a fascinating keynote speech, Linda Celestino, Vice President Guest Service and Delivery, explained how Etihad Airways is bringing sustainable flying forward with investment in more fuel efficient 787 Dreamliners and retrofitting its existing fleet.
 This year, Etihad will partner with Boeing to introduce the Greenliner, incorporating step-change technology to reduce the impact of flying on the environment.